Virginia State Route 267: Description

-From the Beltway, motorists exiting onto SR 267 toward Dulles Airport must choose between lanes marked Airport Traffic Only and To All Local Exits; the Airport Traffic Only lanes lead to the two westbound lanes of the Access Road.
-Eastbound traffic is routed differently; Dulles-originating traffic can choose destinations between Herndon exits (putting them on the mainline Toll Road) or further on (starting them on the Access Road), and transfer exits are provided from the Access Road to the Toll Road before the Herndon exits, Reston exits, and the Beltway.
-Access Road traffic to State Route 7 gets a separate exit ramp from those of the Toll Road, and then the two eastbound segments merge before the junction with Interstate 66.
+From Interstate 495, motorists exiting onto SR 267 toward Dulles Airport must choose between lanes marked Airport Traffic Only and To All Local Exits; the Airport Traffic Only lanes lead to the two westbound lanes of the Access Road.
+Eastbound traffic is routed differently: Dulles-originating traffic can choose destinations between Herndon exits (putting them on the mainline Toll Road) or further on (starting on the Access Road), and transfer exits are provided from the Access Road to the Toll Road before the Herndon exits, Reston exits, and I-495.
+Access Road traffic to State Route 7 uses a separate exit ramp from those of the Toll Road, and then the two eastbound segments merge before the junction with Interstate 66.

-Through December 31, 2013, a main toll plaza west of the Beltway interchange collects a $1.75 toll in both directions for two-axle vehicles.
-Toll booths located on westbound exit ramps and eastbound entrance ramps collect tolls of $1.00, except at the Route 7 interchange, where tolls are only collected from Route 267 east to Route 7 east.
-Vehicles with more than two axles are charged higher rates.
-All tollbooths are equipped with electronic toll collection systems which accept E-ZPass or a compatible system.
-Fifty cents of each toll is attributable to the financing of the Silver Line to Dulles Airport.
-On November 14, 2012, the MWAA Board of Directors voted to increase the toll by 25¢ (from $1.50 to $1.75 at the main toll plaza and from 75¢ to $1.00 at the ramp toll booths) effective January 1, 2013; and to increase the toll by an additional 75¢ to $2.50 at the main toll plaza effective January 1, 2014.
-The 2013 and 2014 toll increases primarily help pay for Phase 1 Silver Line Metrorail construction costs.
+Tolls are collected by electronic toll collection systems, which accept E-ZPass or a compatible system.
+Currently, the tolls cost a minimum of $4.00 on the main toll plazas and $2.00 on exit ramps, with rates increasing for vehicles with over two and ones without an E-ZPAss.
+The Access Road is free of charge.

 HOV-2 restrictions are in effect during weekday rush hours, 6:30 to 9:00 am eastbound and 4:00 to 6:30 pm westbound, limiting the left lane to vehicles with two or more passengers between State Route 28 and the main toll plaza.
 Motorcycles and approved clean fuel vehicles displaying a Clean Special Fuel license plate are exempt from this rule, meaning single passenger vehicles of this nature may use the left lane.
 Traditional hybrid vehicles such as the Toyota Prius that do not plug in are no longer exempt from HOV rules.
 During rush hour, the appropriate directions of Interstate 66 between the Beltway and U.S. Route 29 just outside Washington are toll roads.
 Single-passenger vehicles bound to or from the airport using the Dulles Access Road must pay tolls using an E-ZPass.
 Vehicles with 2 or more people may switch their E-ZPass Flex into HOV mode to avoid being charged for tolls.
 These regulations are enforced by the Virginia State Police.